 Ms. Mattingly joined KASAP after working over 13 years as the Business Manager for the Bluegrass Rape Crisis Center.
 She is responsible for the fiscal management of KASAPs financial information, tracking the daily and monthly financial transactions for the organization, check preparation, and providing financial reports for the Board of Directors.
 Ms. Mattingly provides technical assistance (as it relates for financial matters) for each of the Rape Crisis Centers, assists the Executive Director in preparing KASAPs annual budget, monitors and tracks grant related funds, provides necessary state and federal reports, and serves as a staff person for the Finance Committee.
 If you have questions regarding budgets, annual fiscal monitoring and results, spending contract money, check information, or the Finance Committee contact Ms. Mattingly.

 Clorissa Novak is the Advocacy Specialist for the Kentucky Association of Sexual Assault Programs (KASAP).
 The primary focus of her work is to increase knowledge of intersectionality and anti-oppressive practice among coalition and rape crisis center staff with the goal of ensuring access to competent, culturally resonant services for all survivors of sexual violence.
 As part of this work, she also serves as the agency’s liaison to the Project SAFE Network, a multi-disciplinary group focused on effective service provision and advocacy for people with disabilities.
-As in her previous role, Ms. Novak continues to provide training and technical assistance on the Prison Rape Elimination Act.
-Ms. Novak holds a Master of Science in Social Work degree from the University of Louisville.
-She comes to this work with a background in victim advocacy in the field of interpersonal violence.
+As in her previous role, Clorissa continues to provide training and technical assistance on the Prison Rape Elimination Act.
+She comes to this work with a background in working with survivors of interpersonal violence.
+Clorissa plans on being in the anti-violence movement for life but also dreams of opening an animal sanctuary one day.